Miaritiana/MyFirtRepository/README.md

 # MyFirtRepository
 This my second exam WEB1
 This site tell about HEI Madagascar My school
-This site is not available on heroku
+Now this site is available on heroku but not image
+You can see it in https://heiwebsite.herokuapp.com/